 If you’re running Build 17035, you can use the new Windows 10 file sharing feature called Near Share.
 It allows users to wirelessly share files to devices in the vicinity using the Bluetooth.
 You can think of it as Microsoft’s version of AirDrop.
 But it doesn’t use the WiFi to share files.

 Microsoft has integrated Near Share across Windows 10.
-You can use the file sharing feature in Microsoft Edge, Windows Explore, and apps like Photos, etc.
+You can use the file sharing feature in Microsoft Edge, Windows Explore, and apps like Photos, etc. Near Share is currently available for Windows 10 PCs only, but Microsoft would add support for mobile devices in the future.

 How to use Near Share in Windows 10 Build 17035?